Tea Sommelier Online

 Following a discussion of South Korea’s tea history and main growing regions, we will taste 1 spring green tea from Boseong and a black tea from Hadong.
 We’ll then talk about Vietnam’s increasingly important tea industry and taste a green tea and a black before looking at how the country’s traditional Lotus Tea is made.
 The last hour of this webinar will cover every aspect of how to organise a tea tasting event – a crucial activity for anyone working with tea in any capacity.

-Webinar 12: Tea Tasting Events, Tea and Food Pairing and what makes a great Tea Room
+Webinar 12: Tea Tasting Events, Tea and Food Pairing and Tea as Ritual

-Presenting teas at a tea tasting event; dry leaf recognition; tea as an ingredient; tea and food pairing with tasting of four teas and foods; what makes a memorable tearoom or tea bar; basic rules of etiquette.
+Presenting teas at a tea tasting event; dry leaf recognition; recognising the taste and aroma of bad teas; tea as an ingredient; tea and food pairing with the tasting of three teas and four foods; tea as ritual.

 EXAM AND Assessment criteria